Farmers markets scaling down with eye on safety due to virus

-Lately, he's been staying home as fear of the COVID-19 virus has kept thousands of shoppers away from the popular venue northeast of downtown.

-"The crowds are small and there aren't many vendors," said Gyergyou, adding that it's just not cost-effective to haul the loads 33 miles to Detroit where they may or may not sell.
+DETROIT — Johnny Gyergyou has been selling his farm's meat, poultry and eggs at a Detroit farmers market for more than a decade, but like many of his regular shoppers, he's been staying home in recent weeks to wait out the coronavirus crisis.

+Gyergyou, 72, said the crowds at Eastern Market just aren't big enough to make it cost-effective for his typical 33-mile (53-kilometer) Saturday trips into the city from his farm in Berlin Township.

 "We've been doing fairly well (selling) at the farm.
-It's not Eastern Market sales by no means, but at least it's helping us along here," said Gyergyou, 72.
+It's not Eastern Market sales by no means, but at least it's helping us along here," said Gyergyou, who added that he's heard other vendors say they were scared to sell in Detroit, which has been hit particularly hard by the coronavirus.

-Farmers, growers and operators of open-air markets are heading into a busy time of the year as many states still are under stay-at-home orders for residents and non-essential businesses to slow the spread of the coronavirus which has killed more than 60,000 people in the United States and at least 230,000 worldwide.
+Farmers, growers and operators of open-air markets are heading into one of their busiest times of year while facing the added challenge of the coronavirus.
+The disease has led to stay-at-home orders and the closure of nonessential businesses in many places, and has killed more than 60,000 people in the U.S. and at least 230,000 worldwide.

-Shoppers venturing out this year are just as likely to come across tables of hand sanitizer and face mask-wearing produce peddlers as they are to see bushels of corn, quarts of blueberries or flats of petunias.

-Many venues have moved to drive-thru shopping, reduced days or hours, and fencing to control crowds.
+Shoppers venturing to farmers markets this spring are likely to see a lot fewer vendors and fellow customers.
+The ones they do see will be taking precautions to guard against the spread of COVID-19, such as the wearing of face masks and frequent use of hand sanitizer.
+Many markets have already taken other steps, including turning to drive-thru shopping, reducing their hours of operation and using fencing for crowd control.

+Nearly all of the hundreds of Saturday morning shoppers at Eastern Market wore masks and there was ample spaces between vendors.

 Such precautions can take some of the joy out of outdoor shopping, but that's the price of safety.

-"They won't be able to talk about recipes, their families; converse about the kids, like they normally do," said Myra Gorman, market manager for the farmers market in Evanston, Illinois.
+"They won't be able to talk about recipes (or) their families — converse about the kids, like they normally do," said Myra Gorman, market manager for the farmers market in Evanston, Illinois.
 "Some of them will share phone numbers so they can do that stuff later."

 No farmers have backed out, said Gorman, adding that "this is their business, their livelihood."

-Todd Nichols couldn't skip the market — even if he wanted to.

-Nichols is an owner of Nichols Farm & Orchard in Marengo, Ill.

-About 90% of his income is from farmers markets and restaurants.
-Restaurant sales have fallen through the floor, he said.
+One of the vendors, Todd Nichols, said he couldn't skip the market even if he wanted to.
+Nichols is an owner of Nichols Farm & Orchard in Marengo, a community about 55 miles (90 kilometers) northwest of Chicago.
+He said about 90% of his income comes from farmers markets and restaurants.
+Restaurant sales have fallen through the floor during the pandemic, he said.

 "Farmers markets are just too important not to go," Nichols said.